lban2049/fastapi/.aigne/doc-smith/docs/getting-started.md

 INFO:     Application startup complete.
 ```

-The `fastapi dev` command starts a local server that automatically reloads when you change your code, which is ideal for development.
+The `fastapi dev` command starts a local server with auto-reload enabled, which is perfect for development.

 ## Check It